 To do this, you will have to follow this path ‘%localappdata%\google\chrome\User Data\SwReporter\81.234.200\’ and right-click on the executable tool file.
-After that, in the Security flap, select the ‘Edit’ option and from the list, clear the groups and the users.
+After that, select the ‘Edit’ option in the Security flap, and from the list, clear the groups and the users.
 Clear all the permissions from the exe file.
 To remove the inheritance permissions, you will have to go to the advanced menu in the ‘Security’ section.
 There, press the ‘Disable Inheritance’ button and clear them individually.
 If you are not able to remove the permissions, click on deny on the list.
-This will also disable the tool.
+It will also disable the tool.

 Deleting the .exe file

-This is not a permanent method because the tool will be installed again when the web browser is updated and is a good way to get rid of the file causing high CPU usage.
-This method won’t cause any loss of the data.
+This is not a permanent method because the tool will be installed again when the web browser is updated and is an excellent way to get rid of the file causing high CPU usage.
+This method won’t cause any loss of data.

 Replacing the executable file

-If you replace the exe file of the tool by some other file of the same format, it will also work for you.
-Copy any other file into the folder named ‘SWReporter’ and change its name such that it is the same as the tool’s file name.
-This will run the other file you copied instead of the reporter tool and this will prevent your system from sending any personal data.
+If you replace the exe file of the tool with some other file of the same format, it will also work for you.
+Copy any additional file into the folder named ‘SWReporter’ and change its name such that it is the same as the tool’s file name.
+It will run the other file you copied instead of the reporter tool, preventing your system from sending any personal data.

 Disabling by using the chrome policies

 It is a recent support feature introduced by the company to help you control the system settings on your browser.
 To use this, go running on your computer and click on Regedit to launch the editor.
-Now, go to ‘Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies’ and under the policies tab, go to ‘Google\Chrome’.
-There is a chance, these files are not there on your device, so you will have to generate them.
-Once you enter the chrome folder, right-click to create a new folder named ‘ChromeCleanupEnabled’.
+Now, go to ‘Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies’ and under the policies tab, go to ‘Google\Chrome.’
+There is a chance these files are not there on your device, so you will have to generate them.
+Once you enter the chrome folder, right-click to create a new folder named ‘ChromeCleanupEnabled.’
 Put 0 for the disabling function and 1 for enabling.
-After this, create another folder named ‘ChromeCleanupReportingEnabled’ and use the same 0 and 1 algorithms.
+After this, create another folder called ‘ChromeCleanupReportingEnabled’ and use the same 0 and 1 algorithms.

 Disabling using chrome clean up on windows

-This is a good method for someone who is an administrator and wants to disable the tool on all devices on the network by utilizing the editor used for the group policy.
+It is a suitable method for someone who is an administrator and wants to disable the tool on all devices on the network by utilizing the editor used for the group policy.
 For this, download Google’s policy templates and decode them into a new folder.
-Now, copy ‘Google.admx’ and ‘Chrome.admx’ to the policy definitions folder in the C drive.
+Now, copy ‘Google.admin and ‘Chrome.admx’ to the policy definitions folder in the C drive.
 Also, copy ‘Google.adml’ and ‘Chrome.adml’ to the same folder.
 To run the policy editor, go running and click on ‘gpedit.msc’.
 For the last step, disable the ‘Chrome Cleanup’ in the browser.